WhitestormJS/whitestormjs.github.io/source/index.html.md

 **Whiestorm.js** is a _framework_ for 3D web apps built with Three.js technology.

-It implements a _core_ with cmponent system and plugin support for fast development of 3D scene with physics.
+It implements a _core_ with component system and plugin support for fast development of 3D scene with physics.

-Automizing your web app with whitestorm.js is fast and comfortable.
-You can use whitestorm's API for creating different shapes instead of writing simple functionality each time.
+Automizing your web app with **whitestorm.js** is fast and comfortable.
+You can use whitestorm's API for creating different shapes instead of writing common functions each time.
+This engine has physics support implemented by [custom Physi.js](https://github.com/WhitestormJS/Physijs) library, which is much faster than others.
+Framework provides extended component control and high frame rate, because it uses [**WebWorkers** technology](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) for multithreading.

+**Framework's goal is to simplify coding workflow and add plugin's feature to 3D part of the web.**

 # Getting started